-http://www.eso.org/sci/observing/phase1/proposals.html
+www.eso.org/sci/observing/phase1/proposals.html

-Below, we describe SPHERE observing modes and summarize them for IRDIS and IFS observations in Table 5 and for ZIMPOL in Table 6.
+Below, we describe SPHERE observing modes and summarize them for IRDIS and IFS observations in Table 7 and for ZIMPOL in Table 8.
 A recommended choice of observing parameters is shown for some science cases.
 The feasibility of the project, the expected performance, and required telescope time should to be worked out by the proposer with the help of the ETC, adding the observational overheads listed in Section 8.

-5.1 Observing modes
+7.1 Observing modes

 NIR observations of young planetary mass companions around bright stars can be performed using IRDIS and IFS simultaneously.
 This mode is called IRDIFS.
-This is the nominal infrared mode of SPHERE, recommended for surveys, with the IFS covering the Y-J wavelength range, and IRDIS offering dual-band filters in and out of the methane spectral features in the H band (around 1.65 μ m).
+This is the nominal infrared mode of SPHERE, recommended for surveys, with the IFS covering the Y-J wavelength range, and IRDIS offering dual-band filters in and out of the methane spectral features in the H band (around 1.65 $\mu$ m).
+The broad-band H filter is also offered in this mode from period 97.
 IRDIFS offers a limited range of coronagraphs, and allows the user to choose between pupil and field tracking (pupil tracking is recommended for highest contrast performance).

-IRDIFS_EXT is similar to IRDIFS but provides IFS extended coverage up to the H band, while enabling (sub-optimal) dual-band observations in the K band with IRDIS.
-Thanks to a wider spectral range, IRDIFS_EXT improves the IFS detection capability at small inner working angles (inside ~0.2").
+IRDIFS\EXT is similar to IRDIFS but extends IFS coverage to the Y-H range, while enabling (suboptimal) dual narrow-band observations in the K band with IRDIS.
+The broad-band K filter is also offered in this mode from period 97.
+Thanks to a wider spectral range, IRDIFS\EXT improves the IFS detection capability at small inner working angles (inside ~0.2").
 This mode is recommended if additional spectral range is needed (e.g. characterization of known candidate companions).

-IRDIS may also be used alone, where it offers a larger range of narrowband and broadband filter choices between 0.95 to 2.32 μ m, coronagraphic, polarimetric and long-slit spectroscopic capabilities:
+IRDIS may also be used alone, where it offers a larger range of narrowband and broadband filter choices between 0.95 to 2.32 $\mu$ m, coronagraphic, polarimetric and long-slit spectroscopic capabilities:

 - a.
-IRDIS_DBI (dual-band imaging) offers filter pairs in the complete spectral range.
-This will in particular provide essential spectral information for companions out of the IFS FoV. - IRDIS_CI (classical imaging) provides a larger choice of observing parameters such as broadband filters (wider and more sensitive than DBI for faint stars) and narrowband filters. - c.
-IRDIS_DPI (differential polarization imaging, not offered in P95). - d.
-IRDIS_LSS (long slit spectroscopy) is a promising experimental mode merging long slit spectroscopy with coronagraphy (the slit is equipped with a blocking mask at its center, see Appendix for details).
-The IRDIS_LSS mode spectral range starts from Y, either up to H band at resolving power R~350 (with 0.09" wide slit), or up to the K band at R~50 (with 0.12" wide slit).
+IRDIS\DBI (dual-band imaging) offers filter pairs in the complete spectral range.
+This will in particular provide essential spectral information for companions out of the IFS FoV. - b.
+IRDIS\CI (classical imaging) provides a larger choice of observing parameters such as broadband filters (wider and more sensitive than DBI for faint stars) and narrowband filters. - c.
+IRDIS DPI (dual-polarization imaging, offered from P96). - d.
+IRDIS\LSS (long slit spectroscopy) is a promising experimental mode merging long slit spectroscopy with coronagraphy (the slit is equipped with a blocking mask at its center, see Appendix for details).
+The IRDIS\LSS mode spectral range starts from Y, either up to H band at resolving power R~350 (with 0.09" wide slit), or up to the K band at R~50 (with 0.12" wide slit).
 The latter is useful for confirmation of a companion that is solely detected by IFS, or to take advantage of IRDIS's larger field of view.
 However, since speckles scale with wavelength, they move out of the field of view at long wavelengths, such that speckle subtraction is compromised for field of view larger than 5"x5".

 For other science cases, such as extended sources, DPI or classical imaging is possible in all filters, with or without coronagraph, in pupil or field tracking.
-Please note that most differential techniques can cause significant self-subtraction for extended sources (ADI), for sources without spectral features (SDI, DBI), or unpolarized sources (DPI).
+Please note that most differential techniques can cause significant self-subtraction for extended sources (ADI), for sources without spectral features (SDI), or unpolarized sources (PDI).